silverstripe/silverstripe-elemental/README.md

 * [dnadesign/silverstripe-elemental-subsites](https://github.com/dnadesign/silverstripe-elemental-subsites): Compatibility with the [silverstripe/subsites](https://github.com/silverstripe/silverstripe-subsites) module
 * [dnadesign/silverstripe-elemental-skeletons](https://github.com/dnadesign/silverstripe-elemental-skeletons): Creates a template of elements which can be created for a page in the CMS
+* [fractas/elemental-stylings](https://github.com/fractaslabs/silverstripe-elemental-stylings): This module extends SilverStripe Elemental Blocks to enhance its functionalities with predefined sets of Classes of Styling elements.